msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * API coupling
 * No partial deploys
 * Cannot scale APIs independently
-* API Failures can cause databases to become out of sync.
+* API failures can cause databases to become out of sync.
 Solving this with transactional requests would increase complexity
 * Increased hosting cost (multiple databases)

 ### (4) Microservices with Isolated Databases